Thinking Through Infrastructure Network

 Thinking through infrastructure – energy, transport, water, waste, housing, health – with methods from the arts, humanities, & social sciences.
 Follow @TTinfraNetwork and learn more here: https://researchcentres.citystgeorges.ac.uk/thinking-through-infrastructure-network#unit=about

-Pictures to illustrate the conversation are available on the @TTinfraNetwork Instagram page.
-Please take a moment to like, subscribe, and review the podcast to help us reach more listeners.
+Pictures from the event are available on the @TTinfraNetwork Instagram page.
+Please like, subscribe, and review the podcast to help us reach more listeners.

 Disclaimer